oem/bitcoin-prediction/README.md

 ### MAE-01/15

 This is the model used in the notebook.
-It uses mean absolute error as loss function and the last 15 datapoints as feature.
+It uses mean absolute error as loss function and the last 15 datapoints as features.

 ### MAE-01